 In the Neu Theory cosmos, the 4 accelerations are universally synchronized with the current speed of light.
 This means that the “now” of observers that exist billions of light years apart, is in principle concurrent.
 All observers in the universe synchronously accelerate together, experiencing uniform natural forces, the intensity of which is based entirely on number.

-The following table and diagram lists the 4 natural accelerations or the “g-movements”, their perpetual one-way direction and value, and their accompanying synergy fields with forces & effects.
+The following table and diagram lists the 4 natural accelerations or the “g-movements”, their perpetual one-way direction and value, and their accompanying movement/synergy fields with forces & effects.

 Natural Accelerations Table

 |1||g-spin of matter (all cores & electron membranes)||right hand rule||= c||• magnetic fields|